 (scroll down for 150 word + 200 word bio)

-In 2024, she composed the original score for Patrice: The Movie, a documentary rom-com that premiered at the Toronto International Film Festival before streaming on Hulu.
+In 2024, she composed the original score for the Emmy-winning documentary Patrice: The Movie, which premiered at the Toronto International Film Festival before streaming on Hulu.
 Her 2022 album, Perspective (New Amsterdam Records), features interviews with 47 disabled individuals reflecting on access, care, and identity.
 Praised by Pitchfork as “a powerful work of love and empathy” and by The Wire as “a powerful ongoing project… charged by an intense composer/performer relationship,” the project has evolved into six iterations, including installations, performances, and a public art exhibition with Kunstkommission Düsseldorf.

 Her music has been presented and commissioned by leading institutions including Carnegie Hall, Invictus Games (Düsseldorf), SXSW EDU, TEDxMidAtlantic, Tang Teaching Museum, Hirshhorn Museum and Sculpture Garden, Bang on a Can Marathon, Danspace Project,, National Sawdust, and Americans for the Arts.
 It has been featured in Pitchfork, Red Bull Radio, eBay, WNYC’s New Sounds, and I Care If You Listen.